Image: Alex Brown (CC BY 2.0) via Flickr

 - Activities of private foundations or research or educational institutes;

 - Exportation, importation, or transmission or information materials; and

 - Certain export transactions that may be considered for authorization under existing regulations and guidelines.

-Those looking for more information on what constitutes a visit under each of the above categories should consult the Frequently Asked Questions Related to Cuba from the US Treasury.
+For more information on what constitutes a visit under each of the above categories, visit the Frequently Asked Questions Related to Cuba from the US Treasury.